Suspiria (2018 film): Locations and design

-While some filming took place at the Palazzo Estense in December 2016, the central shooting location was the Grand Hotel Campo dei Fiori in Varese, Italy, which served as the Markos Dance Academy.
-While in the film the hotel appears to be positioned in West Berlin along the Berlin Wall, the actual location of the building is on a remote mountaintop overlooking Varese.
+While some filming took place at the Palazzo Estense in December 2016, the central shooting location was the Grand Hotel Campo Dei Fiori in Varese, Italy, which served as the Markos Dance Academy.
+In the film, the hotel appears to be positioned in West Berlin along the Berlin Wall, but the actual location of the building is on a remote mountaintop overlooking Varese.

 Inbal Weinberg, the film's production designer, commented: "When we arrived in Italy, we went to scout for alternative places, because this was logistically going to be almost a nightmare... the hotel had so much going for it."
 Weinberg dressed the Grand Hotel Campo dei Fiori's interiors with dressings and furniture from various decades to give it an "intentionally out-of-time feeling."
 German Bauhaus geometric designs were used for certain interiors, such as the carpets of Madame Blanc's apartment, while Modernist architecture served as a constant reference point.
 The Frankfurt kitchen, a mass-produced fitted kitchen introduced in 1926, was the basis for the matrons' kitchen design, as well as the Sonneveld House in Rotterdam.
 In designing the dancers' dormitories, Weinberg dressed them with posters from contemporaneous underground bands, and "plasticky" furnishings from the 1970s.
 Costume designer Giulia Piersanti selected vintage clothing from the period that was "colorful, but not necessarily bright."
 Many of the costumes in the film were purchased from a used clothing warehouse in Prato, Italy.

 For the film's climactic sabbath scene, the production used a loggia in the hotel, filling in its arches which were then meticulously covered with braided hair.
-"It was Luca's idea to use hair," said Weinberg.
+"It was Luca's idea to use hair", said Weinberg.
 "We conceptually decided that the texture of the wall is the hair of victims."
 The process of weaving the artificial hair took the design crew weeks to complete.